 Shop the Look

 You’re going to be happiest with your outdoor furniture if it reflects your personal style and acts as a complement to the style you’ve cultivated with your interior design.
 Try to tie in the style of your interior space with the outdoor by adding decorative elements in the same theme.

 You can tie in the visual themes through planters, garden stools, patterned or colored outdoor cushions, umbrellas, and lanterns.
-These details add to overall look, and they free you up to choose simpler silhouettes if want, since the embellishments act as your eye-catching style element.
+These details add to overall look of your garden, and they free you up to choose simpler silhouettes if want, since the embellishments act as your eye-catching style element.

-Additionally, it helps to look at the big picture of your home’s style.
+Additionally, it helps to look at the big picture of your plant choices and your home’s style.
 If you generally gravitate towards Industrial-style decor, outdoor furniture in darker colors and crafted with metal frames and visible hardware is going to make more sense than coastal wicker and rattan.

 Photo credit: Kat Alves

 As with designing and shopping for any space, planning for the specific dimensions and spacial landmarks (things you have to work around because the option isn’t there to move them–a pool, fire pit, large tree, or garden, for example) is so essential.
 With outdoor furniture, you’ll beed to plan for lounging (of course), as well as dining.
 You’ll also need to factor in different needs based on whether you’re working with a patio, a deck or porch, a covered space (a gazebo, palapa, or lanai), or an indoor-outdoor living space.